 Second, our study documents that the acquisition and bodily display of a religious tattoo is a means and manner of religious practice.
-The most consistent finding is that younger people are more likely to both i) have tattoos and ii) have tattoos that are religious or spiritual.
+The most consistent finding is that younger people are more likely to both (i) have tattoos and (ii) have tattoos that are religious or spiritual.
 Religious texts and images tattooed on the body are a way to make an otherwise stigmatized practice/image explicitly sacred.
 This is the practice of religion (Barras and Saris 2021; Morello 2024).
 A religious tattoo escalates the public display of religious belief to a permanent insignia, analogous to the widespread use of religious symbols to display identity through jewelry, clothing, or uniforms (Koch and Dougherty 2023b).
 That they are also permanent and painful to acquire makes the commitment behind acquisition even more salient.

 Our work suggests broader scope to Morello's (2021) deep dive into how religious tattoos appropriate one's body to outwardly signify faith and inwardly solidify faith.
-Thus, a religious tattoo conveys one's religious identity (Morello 2021; Morello et al. 2021; Morello 2024).
-Moreover, previous research also illustrates the heightened emotional and reinforcing nature of a "secret" placement of a religious tattoo - generally concealed by clothing.
-Similarly, a meaningful sign of faith on one's inner forearm for examplde, oriented to view essentially only by the wearer, may represent a kind of devotional practice.
+Thus, a religious tattoo conveys one's religious identity (Morello 2021; Morello 2024; Morello Sj et al. 2021).
+Moreover, previous research also illustrates the heightened emotional and reinforcing nature of a "secret" placement of a religious tattoo-generally concealed by clothing.
+Similarly, a meaningful sign of faith on one's inner forearm, for example, oriented to view essentially only by the wearer, may represent a kind of devotional practice.
 The tattoo serves as a reminder of their faith, who they are with reference to it, and a touchstone to a better version of themselves (Koch and Dougherty 2023a).
 Using the framework of sacred objects and subcultural identity, we see that especially younger religious individuals may be appropriating a secular practice to center stage, a deeply felt expression of faith perhaps especially for first timers.
 In essence, they use skin-deep representation of common sacred objects to make a previously deviant practice more acceptable and even sacramental.

-Finally, the matter of subcultural identity may signal a broader look at the possibility religious tattoos can generate a kind of "Moral Community."
-This borrows logic from an extensive body of literature using conservative Protestant affiliation and commitment as proxies in deterring non-normative behavior (Adamczyck 2009; Regnerus 2003).
+Finally, the matter of subcultural identity may signal a broader look at the possibility religious tattoos can generate a kind of "Moral Community".
+This borrows logic from an extensive body of literature using conservative Protestant affiliation and commitment as proxies in deterring nonnormative behavior (Adamczyck 2009; Regnerus 2003).
 Koch and Dougherty (2019) illustratively report an idiosyncratic finding to this effect in a pilot study involving small purposive samples of college students.
 Respondents with religious tattoos, as compared with those with secular tattoos, reported less binge drinking and marijuana use but, ironically and somewhat puzzling, more premarital sex.

-Our findings are limited in that we are not able to report the ratio of religious to non-religious tattoos, or their relative size and placement on the body.
+Our findings are limited in that we are not able to report the ratio of religious to nonreligious tattoos, or their relative size and placement on the body.
 Neither are we able to report the specific content of religious tattoos.
 Hence, we may miss the distinction of religious tradition on tattooing, such as a fish symbol (ichthus) denoting Jesus Christ on the ankle of an Evangelical woman, Madonna on the shoulder of a Catholic man, or the goddess Kali on the forearm of a Hindu woman.
-Nor are we able to distinguish an obviously religious tattoo - a cross for example - from a symbol that is spiritually connected to the wearer's history, but not obviously religious.
-CONCLUSION left breast, and a narrow "bracelet" on her wrist.
-This enhanced her notoriety and brought much wealth and fame to her artist - Lyle Tuttle - as thousands of fans followed suit (Vidan 2015).
+Nor are we able to distinguish an obviously religious tattoo-a cross, for example-from a symbol that is spiritually connected to the wearer's history, but not obviously religious.